 To the auditor it means 'I have found it', I have hit something in the pc's Bank that can be taken up and run.
 A Fall is the flash light that shows the way.

 You compare relative sizes of Fall's.
-That is why you want to leave the Sensitivity knob alone.
+That is why you want to leave the Sensitivity knob alone once set.

-If you have two Fall's on two different questions, the longer Fall is the one you want to look at.
+If you have two Falls on two different questions, the longer Fall is the one you want to look at first.

 Any fall tells the auditor, that there is something there.
-Any fall on the rudiments questions means there is something that should be taken up.
-It can be a reaction to the room, an ARC break, a Present Time Problem (PTP) or a Withhold (WH) and it must be taken up and cleared regardless of what the pc says.
+Any fall on the rudiments questions mean there is something that should be taken up.
+It can be a reaction to the room, an ARC break, a Present Time Problem (PTP) or a Withhold (W/H) and it must be taken up and cleared regardless of what the pc says.

 A Fall will follow at once when a charged question is being asked.
 It can happen in two stages.
 There is an instant reaction to the question and then it can fall further within a second or two after the question is asked.